 This is not always the case; a book of folktales selected for the intermediate English curriculum, Peace Tales by Margaret Read MacDonald, has excellent folklore annotations for each tale.
-Another example is the study guide for the book Making the Most of Mouse's Marriage by Naomi Wakan, which contains simple but informative historic geographic information about the tale itself and brief background information about the illustrations.
+Another example is the study guide for the book Marriage by Naomi Wakan, which contains simple but informative historic geographic information about the tale itself and brief background information about the illustrations.
 These materials focus on the text of the folktale, not the context.
 The scholarship is predominately the historic, geographic method of folklore analysis.